Understanding Cost of Goods Sold (Cost of Sales)

 - Valuation method: Designate whether inventory is valued at cost, lower of cost or market, or other.
 If you use the cash accounting method, you must value inventory at cost.
 Check with your tax preparer if you have changed your method of determining quantities, costs, or valuations.
 You must include an explanation of any changes.

 - Beginning inventory: The total cost of all the products in your inventory at the beginning of the year.
 This should be the same as the inventory at the end of last year.
-If it's not the same, you must include an explanation of the difference on your tax return.
+If it's not the same, you must include an explanation of the difference in your tax return.

-- Cost of purchases: Next, get a total of all the products you purchased during the year and that you placed in inventory to sell.
+- Cost of purchases: Next, get a total of all the products you bought during the year and that you placed in inventory to sell.
 Subtract any products you took out for personal use.
-If you are a manufacturer, you'll need to include the total cost of all raw materials and parts purchased during the year.
+If you are making products, you'll need to include the total cost of all raw materials and parts you bought during the year.

-- Cost of labor: This is your cost for employees who work directly making a product from raw materials and parts.
+- Cost of labor: This is your cost for employees who work directly making products from raw materials and parts.
 It doesn't include payroll costs for administrators or employees in sales, marketing, finance, or other areas.

 - Cost of materials and supplies: These costs must be directly related to making the product.

-- Other costs, including indirect labor, shipping containers, freight in on materials and supplies, and overhead expenses for rent, light, heat, etc. for the area where the products are being manufactured or assembled.
+- Other costs, including indirect labor, shipping containers, freight on materials and supplies, and overhead expenses for rent, light, heat, etc. for the area where the products are being manufactured or assembled.

 - Ending inventory.
 Determine the total value of all items in inventory at the end of the year.